 When you go to the hospital to deliver your baby, your primary concern is likely the baby’s safety.
 Doctors should be focused on the baby’s health and safety as well, but the mother is also their patient, and they must take care to ensure that their attention for the mother meets applicable standards of care and skill.
 If you suffered severe injuries or complications because your doctor failed to provide you with adequate care, you may be entitled to sue the doctor and the hospital for their medical malpractice and medical mistakes.

 For help with your potential case, call our Miami, Florida attorney for birth injuries to mothers.
-The Law Offices of Prosper Shaked represent injured mothers and families seeking compensation for the death or serious injury of the mother during childbirth.
+Prosper Shaked Accident Injury Attorneys PA represent injured mothers and families seeking compensation for the death or serious injury of the mother during childbirth.
 For a free legal consultation on your case, call our law offices today at (305) 694-2676.

 Suing a Doctor for Injuries to a Mother During Childbirth